top of page

 Becoming socially and emotionally well can require a different approach for different people, whether it is social isolation or your mental health, we aim to support you and provide you with the tools to excel.

-The Kambu Health Social Health program is a Queensland Government funded program to help deliver social and emotional support to the Aboriginal and Torres Strait Islander adult community of the West Moreton region.
+The Kambu Health Social Health program is funded to deliver social and emotional support to the Aboriginal and Torres Strait Islander community of Ipswich and West Moreton.

 Our deadly Social Health team are committed to providing culturally appropriate and confidential support to our mob through a holistic approach to care offering: